-The PHA will offer the monthly homeownership assistance payments to qualified families.
+The HCHA will offer the monthly homeownership assistance payments to qualified families.

-The PHA must offer homeownership assistance if needed as a reasonable accommodation so that the program is readily accessible to and usable by persons with disabilities.
+The PHA may choose not to offer homeownership assistance.
+However, the PHA must offer homeownership assistance if needed as a reasonable accommodation so that the program is readily accessible to and usable by persons with disabilities.
 It is the sole responsibility of the PHA to determine whether it is reasonable to implement a homeownership program as a reasonable accommodation.
 The PHA must determine what is reasonable based on the specific circumstances and individual needs of the person with a disability.
 The PHA may determine that it is not reasonable to offer homeownership assistance as a reasonable accommodation in cases where the PHA has otherwise opted not to implement a homeownership program.